elibarrow/BAE305-SP24-LAB5/README.md

  We began Part 1 of the lab by creating the circuit and connecting the RedBoard to our computer.

-Image 1:Our Blinking LED circuit
+Image 1: Our Blinking LED circuit
 <p align="center">
   <img src= https://github.com/elibarrow/BAE305-SP24-LAB5/blob/main/Blinking%20LED%20Circuit.jpeg width=50%>
 </p>